 Everything!
-Chicken rolls (aka chicken pinwheels) are stuffed with delicious ingredients, and most are coated with breadcrumbs before cooking.
+Chicken rolls (aka chicken pinwheels or stuffed chicken breasts) are stuffed with delicious ingredients, and most are coated with breadcrumbs before cooking.
 The results are a golden-brown, crisp exterior with an oozy, sauce-like center (without the hassle of making a sauce).
 Plus, because the chicken breast used for a chicken roll is pounded thin, the meat is ultra-tender.
 What's not to love?

 Besides—how often does someone make a chicken roll recipe for you?
 Rarely (or never), right?
 That's why if you make one, everyone will be wowed—and grateful.
 We'll show you exactly how to make chicken roll in just a few easy steps.